-Trump's cabinet: The people around the president - BBC News
+The people around Donald Trump

 Why is Betsy DeVos so unpopular?

-Alexander Acosta - Secretary of Labor nominee
+Alexander Acosta - Secretary of Labor

-The Florida International University law dean's name was put forward after the fast-food executive Andrew Puzder became the first Trump nominee to fail to secure a nomination.

-Unlike the previous nominee, who owned burger chains such as Carl's Jr and Hardee's, Mr Acosta has a record of government service.

-He has worked for the National Labor Relations Board, the Justice Department's civil rights division, and the US Attorney for the Southern District of Florida - all jobs that required Senate confirmation.
+The former Florida International University law dean has worked for the National Labor Relations Board, the Justice Department's civil rights division, and the US Attorney for the Southern District of Florida.

-He currently serves as chairman of the US Century Bank, the largest domestically owned Hispanic community bank in Florida.
+Before joining the Trump administration, he was chairman of the US Century Bank, the largest domestically owned Hispanic community bank in Florida.

 During his time serving as US Attorney in Florida, he cut a secret deal with billionaire financier Jeffrey Epstein, who had been accused of sexual misconduct with underage girls.

-The deal has been criticised by lawyers representing the alleged victims, saying that the punishment was too lenient.
+The deal was criticised by lawyers representing the alleged victims, saying that the punishment was too lenient.

-During his confirmation hearing for labor secretary, he said he would not commit to upholding a Labor Department rule, set to take effect in April, that would require financial advisers to put clients interests first when giving advice.

 Ryan Zinke - Secretary of the Interior

-The former Navy SEAL has been picked to lead the agency that oversees federal land, including national parks such as Yosemite and Yellowstone.
+The former Navy SEAL was picked to lead the agency that oversees federal land, including national parks such as Yosemite and Yellowstone.

-He is a former congressman for Montana, where he was raised near Glacier National Park, on the Canadian border.
+He is a former congressman for Montana, where he was raised near Glacier National Park.

-"As a former Navy SEAL, he has incredible leadership skills and an attitude of doing whatever it takes to win", Mr Trump said in a statement announcing his selection.

 Mr Zinke has bucked his party on the issue of privatisation or transfer of public lands to states, which he believes should remain under federal control.